Bell, Alexander Stewart (Alec)

 Alexander Stewart Bell was 12 when his father Alexander died of locomotor atrophy on 17 October 1906 (aged 56).
 Alexander Bell Senior had been suffering from paralysis for some 12 years.

-After she was widowed Alex’s mother Martha ran a boarding house in Abbey Street, Bangor before moving to 55 Railwayview Street, Bangor.
+After she was widowed Alec’s mother Martha ran a boarding house in Abbey Street, Bangor before moving to 55 Railwayview Street, Bangor.

-During the First World War Alex Bell served as a Chief Petty Officer in the Royal Navy and he was 24 when he died in Bristol on 3 December 1918.
+During the First World War Alec Bell served as a Chief Petty Officer in the Royal Navy and he was 24 when he died in Bristol on 3 December 1918.

 His ship, Magic II (originally Magic), was built in 1893 by Harland & Wolff for the Belfast Steamship Company and during the First World War she served as a hospital ship.